 First, cut the waistbands from the jeans as close to the seams as possible.
 Use a mixture of jeans waistbands from dark to light denim to show off the shades of indigo.

 Don’t worry if some of your waistbands are not intact or are a bit small.
-All bits of waistband will be useful.
+All bits of the waistband will be useful.

 2. Cut off the belt loops and save them for another project.
 However, if the waistband has a nice leather label on it, don’t cut that off.
 Labels will add further interest to the rug.

 Snip off the end of the waistband with the button on.
 As I didn’t think to stand on a jeans button in bare feet would be very comfortable.
 A bit like standing on lego but maybe not quite as painful.

 3. Next, cut the fringe off the IKEA Signe rug and lay it down on top of the foam board.